microsoft/BotFramework-BlogSamples/README.md

 # Bot Framework Samples
-This repository is for sample code and snippets that are referenced in the [Bot Framework documentation](https://docs.microsoft.com/bot-framework) and the [Bot Framework blog](http://blog.botframework.com).
-Please only submit PRs to this repo if you are contributing a sample used in a documentation article or a blog post.
+This repository is for sample code and snippets to show the capabilities of the Bot Framework.
+Most of the code samples are referenced in the [Bot Framework documentation](https://docs.microsoft.com/bot-framework) or the [Bot Framework blog](http://blog.botframework.com).

 If you want to contribute samples for the Bot Builder SDK, please visit the [Bot Builder SDK samples repo](https://github.com/Microsoft/BotBuilder-Samples).